Facilities and Services

 Vehicles on Campus

-All motorized vehicles driven by a student must be registered at Check-In or with Security and must display a current student sticker.
+All motorized vehicles driven on campus by a student must be registered at Check-In or with Safety and Security and must display a current student sticker.
 Trailers and recreational vehicles may be kept on campus if space is available.
 State vehicle registration and proof of insurance must be current.
 Failure to abide by campus vehicle regulations may result in demerits, fines, and/or a loss of vehicle privileges.

 - The speed limit on campus is 15 mph.